Advanced Practitioner Occupational Therapist

 About the role

 We are looking for a highly specialist occupational therapist to join our team for a 12-month maternity cover period.
 The post holder will have experience in supporting children and young people with complex needs within an educational setting and have line management and/or supervisory experience.
-The post holder will be trained in sensory processing and have experience delivering sensory based interventions and recommendations.

 Job Purpose